 Not much can rival the fun of a big amusement park.
 Wherever you live, there is one within driving distance.
 As long as you are in good health, get out there with your teen and have a blast.
 The shared adrenaline rush on a roller coaster as your stomach feels like it leaves your body will be a moment neither of you will forget.

 It’s important your teen learns that the world really doesn’t revolve around him/her.
 This doesn’t have to be a tough lesson, however.
 There are opportunities to volunteer that are rewarding as well as fun.
 Working side by side with your teen that involves sacrifice for the benefit of another will elevate your relationship.

 6. Take A Road Trip

 From coast to coast to everything in between, there is adventure to be found on the road.
 Make sure your child gets to see the sites up close and personal.
 Find quirky places to visit.
 Most of all, keep off the interstate when at all possible.
 The people, the food, and the scenery will bring hours of conversation.

 Take your teen on a nature hike and hunt the beautiful creatures and landscape.
 Try to capture as many as you can on your phone.
 Take the time beforehand to learn what animals you may see and their behavior.
 This will keep you and the animals safe as well.
 Your child will learn an appreciation for nature and all of its living creatures.

 8. Play Games

 Host a game night at your house if your teens are willing.
+Games are one of the most fun activities for teens.
 Get a great spread of food and play Family, Mafia (although I personally like a similar game called The Werewolves of Millers Hollow even better), Catch Phrase, Over the Mountain, Four on the Couch, Three on the Couch (completely different game), Two Truths and Lie, or Pictionary Down The Lane.
 For directions and rules to play all of these games, click here.